Textualize/textual/docs/widgets/text_area.md

 Each time you update the document in a `TextArea`, an internal syntax tree is updated.
 This tree is frequently _queried_ to find location ranges relevant to syntax highlighting.
-We give these ranges _names_, and ultimately map them to Rich styles inside `TextAreaTheme.token_styles`.
+We give these ranges _names_, and ultimately map them to Rich styles inside `TextAreaTheme.syntax_styles`.

 To illustrate how this works, lets look at how the "Monokai" `TextAreaTheme` highlights Markdown files.